maxfra01/federated-learning/README.md

             - **Sharding Options:**
             IID (randomly partitions data across clients) & Non-IID (partitions data such that each client only has access to a subject of unique text)

-## 4. Model Initialization & Training
+## 4. Model Initialization
-Running the next cell in the notebook, it initializes the deep learning models for CIFAR-100 and Shakespeare datasets.
  - ### 4.1 CIFAR-100 - LeNet-5
+    Running the next cell in the notebook, it initializes the deep learning models for CIFAR-100 `cifarFL.ipynb`.
 The CIFAR-100 dataset is trained using the LeNet-5 architecture, a convolutional neural network (CNN) designed for image classification.
+    Model Architecture:
+    - **Convolutional Layer 1:** 64 filters, kernel size 5x5, ReLU activation.
+    - **Max Pooling Layer 1:** Reduces dimensionality.
+    - **Convolutional Layer 2:** 64 filters, kernel size 5x5, ReLU activation.
+    - **Max Pooling Layer 2:** Further reduces dimensionality
+    - **Fully Connected Layer 1:** 384 neurons, ReLU activation.
+    - **Fully Connected Layer 2:** 192 neurons, ReLU activation.
+    - **Output Layer:** 100 neurons (corresponding to the 100 classes in CIFAR-100), Softmax activation.
 - ### 4.2 Shakespeare - Shakespeare LSTM
-    The Shakespeare dataset is trained using an LSTM-based recurrent neural network (RNN), which processes sequences of characters for text generation tasks.
+    Running the next cell in the notebook, it initializes the deep learning models for Shakespeare datasets `shakesprFL.ipynb`.The Shakespeare dataset is trained using an LSTM-based recurrent neural network (RNN), which processes sequences of characters for text generation tasks.
+    Model Architecture:
+    - **Embedding Layer:** Convert character indices into dense vectors of size 8.
+    - **LSTM Layer 1:** 256 hidden units.
+    - **LSTM Layer 2:** 256 hidden units.
+    - **Fully Connected Layer:** Outputs a probability distribution over the vocabulary size.

 ## 5. Centralized Training
  - ### 5.1 CIFAR-100